The MG6 benefits from UK engineering expertise, so is tuned to suit British roads

 However, MG’s UK design team has given the car its own nose, with a big MG octagon badge up front, a narrow grille and angular headlights.
 There’s another grille under the front bumper, while subtle curves are formed along the sides.
 At the back, the high-set tail has a steeply raked rear windscreen and the bumper features a large, black, diffuser-style finish.
 Overall, we think the MG is more stylish than the awkward-looking rival Chevrolet Cruze.

 One reason for this is that the MG6 is larger than your average compact hatch.
 It’s longer and wider than the Cruze, so it slots in neatly between compact hatches and larger family cars like the Ford Mondeo.
 Inside, there’s plenty of dark plastic, although the grey finish and silver trim pieces for the centre console give it a lift.
-The layout looks neat, but the controls for the centre console screen are set between the air vents, which is an odd arrangement.
+The layout looks neat if a little cluttered, but the controls for the centre console screen are set between the air vents, which is an odd arrangement.
 Sadly, the plastics are hard and the rotary controls are flimsy.

 As well as having design input from the UK, the MG6 benefits from our engineering expertise, and has been tuned to better suit British roads.
 UK cars differ from their Chinese counterparts, with revised spring and damper settings, new anti-roll bars and faster steering, and these tweaks mean the MG6 is entertaining on the road.